Patrick-Duvall/learning/99_bottles.md

 2.4 tolerating duplication

-DRY is important, but if applied too early or with too much vigor, it  does nore harm than good
+DRY is important, but if applied too early or with too much vigor, it  does more harm than good

 - Does the change make the code harder to understand?
 - What is the future cost of doing nothing now?